milana-kovacevic/k-means/README.md

 # k-means

 ##About
-This is the implementation of the k-means algoritm for processing images.
+This is an implementation of the k-means algorithm for processing images.

 ##Usage
 Open a picture you want by File > Open or by drag 'n drop method.
 Using sliders choose k and the precision.
 K is a number of colors you want in your output image.
 Precision is a number of iterations that will be done during the process.
 Bigger precision results a nicer output but at the same time prolongs the execution time of the program (6-7 iterations is OK).